techworldwithmurali/kubernetes-zero-to-hero/README.md

 ### Introduction to Kubernetes Secrets

-**Kubernetes Secrets** are Kubernetes objects used to store sensitive information, such as passwords, OAuth tokens, and SSH keys, in a secure manner.
-They are encoded in Base64 by default but can be encrypted for further security.
+- **Kubernetes Secrets** are Kubernetes objects used to store sensitive information, such as passwords, OAuth tokens, and SSH keys, in a secure manner.
+- They are encoded in Base64 by default but can be encrypted for further security.

+### Key Features

+1. **Encryption**:
+   - Secrets are encoded in Base64 but can be encrypted at rest when stored in etcd (the key-value store used by Kubernetes) to enhance security.

+2. **Access Control**:
+   - Secrets can be tightly controlled with Kubernetes RBAC (Role-Based Access Control), ensuring that only authorized users and pods can access them.

+3. **Separation from Code**:
+   - Secrets allow sensitive information to be managed separately from application code, providing better security and flexibility.

+> **Note**: The values in the `data` field are Base64-encoded.
+You can encode a string to Base64 using the `echo -n 'your-string' | base64` command.

+Some common use cases for Secrets in Kubernetes include:

+- Storing database credentials
+- Holding API keys or tokens
+- Encrypting sensitive data
+- Storing SSL/TLS certificates
+- Managing service account credentials

+### Accessing Secret Data

+There are several ways to use Secret data within your pods:

+1. **Environment Variables**:
+   - You can expose Secret values as environment variables in a pod.

+2. **Volume Mounts**:
+   - You can mount Secret data as files within a pod.

+3. **Command-line Arguments**:
+   - You can pass Secret values as command-line arguments to your container.

 ### Lab Session: Kubernetes Secrets